PulkitGahlot/Ethical-Hacking-Projects/Project-3-Cracking-Password-Hashes-with-John-the-Ripper-on-Kali-Linux.md

 ## Tasks

-Following are the steps that I have performed to complete this Hands-On Project.
+Following are the tasks and steps that I have performed to complete this Hands-On Project.
 ### Task 1: Basic Password Cracking

 Step1: Create a text file named passwords.txt containing a list of password hashes.
 For example: